mbrt/blog/content/posts/better-design-docs/index.md

 6. Maintain until the implementation is finished, then archive

 Ideally, authors should not spend more than a few hours on a document before sharing.
-Terrible ideas will be weeded out at early iterations, while the document is not polished.
+Terrible ideas will be weeded out during early iterations, while the document is not polished.

-In case formal review and approval is necessary, this can be done during later iterations of the document, when most of the target audience has already seen and discussed it.
-This ensures painless review processes.
+In case formal review and approval is necessary, this can be done during later iterations, when most of the target audience has already seen and discussed the contents.
+This makes the review process easier.

 ## Structure